• Skip to main content

 Watching a bad manager before you get promoted = acting like a bad manager when you become one yourself

-If you aspire to a leadership role and are in the unfortunate situation of being surrounding by “bad actor” leaders, be sure to seek out more positive role models.
+If you don’t have the best role models to emulate, take heart.
+If you aspire to a leadership role and are in the unfortunate situation of being surrounded by “bad actor” leaders, be sure to seek out more positive role models.
 Just because you see them behaving badly doesn’t mean you have to do so as well.
+Here are a few leadership articles regarding role models to put you on the path to being a fantastic role model:

-Dec 22 2014 · Categorized: Leadership · Tagged: Character, Character-based Leadership, Professionalism, Trust
+Oct 12 2021 · Categorized: Leadership · Tagged: Character, Character-based Leadership, Professionalism, role model, Trust

 Reader Interactions